GabeStah/Airbrake.io/Pitches/How to Debug/VisualStudio/text-part-2.md

 __META DESCRIPTION__

-A closer look at the debugging capabilities of Visual Studio including remote debugging, 64-bit applications, .NET Framework versions, and more!
+A closer look at debugging with Visual Studio including remote debugging, 64-bit applications, .NET Framework versions, and more!

 ---